 - Inactive people – this causes weakness in the buttock muscles which then effects the biomechanics of the hips.

 - Hip osteoarthritis – when cartilage in the hip starts to wear down it causes the joint to become unstable.
-The gluteal muscles and tendons then have to work harder to stabilise the joint and as a result, can cause gluteal tendinopathy and hip pain.
+The gluteal muscles and tendons during Hip Osteoarthritis (Hip OA) then have to work harder to stabilise the joint and as a result, can cause gluteal tendinopathy, hip pain and tendon pain.

-- Sleeping position – people who adopt a side-lying sleeping position at night.
+- Sleeping position – people who adopt a side-lying sleeping position at night are more likely to experience lateral hip pain.

 The gluteal tendons have a poor blood supply, which is why they can struggle to heal with physiotherapy.
-It is the oxygen and nutrients in our blood supply that help to heal tendon injuries.
+It is the oxygen and nutrients in our blood supply that help to heal gluteal tendons and hip pain.

-Prolozone Therapy involves the injection of oxygen and nutrients into the tendon to provide a direct supply of what is needed to heal the tendon and provide pain relief.
+Prolotherapy involves the injection of a into the gluteal tendons to provide a direct supply of what is needed to heal the tendon and provide lateral hip pain relief.

-Alongside healing the tendon, the treatment also helps to strengthen the hip ligaments.
+Alongside healing the tendon and improving the symptoms of gluteal tendinopathy, Prolotherapy also helps to strengthen the hip ligaments.
 As it is helping to treat the root cause of the problem, it is deemed to be a permanent fix.

-Unfortunately, a corticosteroid injection only has short-term effects and studies have shown that these types of injections weaken the fibres of a tendon.
+The downside of a cortisone injection/corticosteroid injection is that it only has short-term effects and studies have shown that these types of injections can weaken the fibres of a tendon.

-- Regular strengthening and stretching of the gluteal muscles and other muscles of the leg including the hamstring muscles.
+- Regular physical therapy including strengthening and stretching of the gluteal muscles and other muscles of the leg including the hamstring muscles.

 - If you are a keen runner, then it is worth having a running gait analysis once a year to check your hips are in proper alignment and the load management is balanced.